Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Uploading the video to the cloud and sending an email notification

-The video that will be captured on motion detection from the previous subchapter is stored on the RasPi's local storage.
+The video that will be captured on motion detection from the previous subchapter instructions is stored on the RasPi's local storage.
 It is important to keep the RasPi in a safe and hidden place in the house since it also takes care of home security.
 But the RasPi can be damaged during a possible robbery and to avoid that the file will be uploaded to the cloud.
 This part is based on the instruction provided by Blythe (2015).

 #### Controlling the security system via Bluetooth